matejlednar/My-highlighter/README.md

 highlighters for HTML and JavaScript

 My highlighter features
-User can use own library prefix\n
+User can use own library prefix

-User can use own class name prefix\n
+User can use own class name prefix

 User can run library manually or automatic

-User can define colors and statements for HTML, XML, JavaScript and DOM User can use own CSS rules
+User can define colors and statements for HTML, XML, JavaScript and DOM

+User can use own CSS rules

-User can display and highlight website's source code (must be a descendant of the <body> element) User can display and highlight inserted content into &lt;pre>&lt;code> elements User can define that content may displays only once, add data-code="once" to the target element
+User can display and highlight website's source code (must be a descendant of the <body> element)

+User can display and highlight inserted content into &lt;pre>&lt;code> elements

+User can define that content may displays only once, add data-code="once" to the target element

 TODO add JS/DOM support - more statements